Best Smoke Detectors in Australia 2026 — Photoelectric vs Ionisation

 Battery-powered smoke detectors are the most common choice for existing homes, particularly where hardwiring is not practical or cost-effective.
 Modern battery-powered alarms — especially those with 10-year sealed lithium batteries — are reliable, easy to install, and genuinely effective.

-For budget battery alarms, the practical advice is consistent: prioritise 10-year sealed battery models over replaceable battery models.
+For budget battery alarms, the practical advice is consistent: where you can, prioritise 10-year sealed battery models over replaceable battery models.
 The research is unambiguous — replaceable battery alarms are frequently found with dead or missing batteries during fire investigations.
 The marginal upfront cost of a sealed battery alarm is trivially small compared to the risk of a flat battery in an emergency.

 Safe bright Australian family living room with smoke alarm on ceiling

-Best Hardwired Smoke Detectors
+Best Mains-Powered Smoke Detectors

 Person installing modern smoke detector on ceiling in Australian home